smitelli/scottsmitelli.com/src/content/articles/fake-fixation/index.md

 It's not uncommon to find lyrics containing a phrase like "fake [thing]," where the thing could either be a literal object or (more commonly) something to be taken in a metaphorical sense.
 In the earlier examples of "fake smile," the interpretation is that there is an insencere emotion present---_not_ that the subject of the song was wearing a literal smile-shaped wax novelty mouth.

-These constructions tend to gravitate towards body parts.
+These constructions tend to gravitate towards body parts across all manner of different genres.
 For example, Dashboard Confessional sang:{{% margin-note %}}Or so I have been told.
 By somebody who had a fleeting Dashboard Confessional phase in high school.
 Somebody who was not me.{{% /margin-note %}}

 > I'm missing your laugh, how did it break? \
 > And when did **your eyes** begin to look **fake**? \
-> I hope you're as happy as you're pretending.
+> I hope you're as happy as you're pretending
 > <footer>Dashboard Confessional, &ldquo;Screaming Infidelities&rdquo;</footer>

 In these usages, "fake" means nothing by itself and only serves to modify the object it's linked with.
 The combination of the two sets up the metaphor.